jeria93/scrum-guide/README.md

 ### Breaking down the User Story into tasks

 The User Story:
-- As a new user, I want to be able to register an account in the aoo so i can log in and use the services.
+- As a new user, I want to be able to register an account in the app so i can log in and use the services.

+Tasks - UI

+Create Activity, includes a layout template (XML)
+Use Activity Layout for Name, Email and Password inputs (Edittexts) Register Button

 <p align="right">(<a href="#readme-top">back to top</a>)</p>